 Welcome to this November edition of our eNewsletter, which showcases new tools and data products from TERN and talks about the program for the upcoming virtual Ecological Society of Australia conference, for which TERN is the major sponsor.

 Other news to share relates to funding.
 TERN is really excited to see the release of the 2020 Research Infrastructure Investment Plan by the Commonwealth Government through which TERN will receive an additional $5.89M in 2022-23.
 The funding comes as an outcome from the recent Federal Budget, which saw $96 million secured for the 2022-23 financial year for current NCRIS projects, including TERN.
-The funding will allow TERN to continue integrating data from its multi-scale ecosystem observatory and to support TERN’s participation in global ecosystem research infrastructure initiatives.
+The funding will allow TERN to continue integrating data from its multi-scale ecosystem observation and to support TERN’s participation in global ecosystem research infrastructure initiatives.

 TERN’s cross-platform Executive Group and the regional node ambassadors have spent the past few months working on preparation of TERN’s 2020-23 strategic plan and it is almost complete.
 The final part, which is about future challenges, will be addressed at a strategic planning meeting being held by TERN’s Advisory Board on 2 December.
 Impacts of COVID-19 and the possible economic consequences on TERN’s research infrastructure programs will be among the challenges discussed.
 The meeting will be an opportunity to welcome Brant Smith as a new member of the Advisory Board.
 Brant is the Chief Data Officer and Assistant Secretary for the Geospatial and Information Analytics Branch in the Portfolio and Strategy Division of the Department of Agriculture, Water and the Environment (DAWE).
 A big thank you for her 2020 contributions to the Advisory Board goes to DAWE’s Kylie Galway.